 It’s all about the earth shades, baby.
 Think terracotta, clay, sage, soft black, wheat, and honey.
 Even super rainbow colorful brands, like Hanna Andersson, have embraced this trend.
 (Without tossing their bright primary colors out the window, they’ve added more subtle shades like watermelon, lime, mint, balsam, and chestnut brown.)

 You don’t have to keep it all monochrome either.
 Mixing and matching neutral tones with bold prints and colors is huge.
-You can pair wheat color knits with checked prints, gingham, vintage flora prints, or brilliant lush emeralds, cobalts, tangerines, or blood orange.
+You can pair wheat color knits with checked prints, gingham, vintage floral, and brilliant lush emeralds, cobalts, tangerines, and blood orange.

 2 | GENDER-FLUID OR GENDER NEUTRAL